Ahmad Alamolhoda

-Sayyid Ahmad Alamolhoda (also Alam Olhoda or Alam al-Hoda; احمد علمالهدی; born 1 September 1944) is an Iranian Shia Islamic cleric who has been described as "senior" and "ultra conservative" and "hardline."
+Seyyed Ahmad Alamolhoda (Note: احمد علمالهدی) (born 1 September 1944) is an Iranian politician and Shia cleric.
+He has been described as "senior" and "ultra conservative" and "hardline."
 His rank has been given both as Hojjatoleslam and Ayatollah.
 He is the Friday Prayer leader in Mashhad, Iran, and is that city's representative in the Iranian Assembly of Experts.
-Alamolhoda is a member of Combatant Clergy Association.
+Alamulhuda is a member of Combatant Clergy Association.

+Early life

+Ahmad Alamolhoda was born in Mashhad, Iran, to a Persian Shia Muslim Seyyed family descended from the Prophet Muhammad.